 Cybercrime and cyberterrorism are the most common terms to refer to Internet Organised Crime and Terrorism intending the illicit and terroristic activities involving the use of computers or Internet technology.
 Although not tangible as physical attacks, cyber-attacks can be as impactful and devasting; in fact, nearly all aspects of our lives today are dependent on computers.

 In the past, for example, an attack on an industrial plant meant a physical attack.
-Now the same effect can be achieved – cheaper, easier and with less chance of detection – using a computer.
-In a similar way, the tangible impact of cybercrime is immediate when we think how the trafficking of weapons in underground markets can enable terrorist attacks.
+Now the same effect can be achieved – in a cheaper, easier way and with less chance of detection – using a computer.
+Similarly, the tangible impact of cybercrime is immediate when we think about how the trafficking of weapons in underground markets can enable terrorist attacks.